Find Affordable College Courses

 University of Richmond, VA

-Out of the 9 schools in Virginia that were part of this year’s ranking, University of Richmond landed the # 4 spot on the list.
-URichmond is a small private not-for-profit school located in the medium-sized city of University of Richmond.
+A rank of #4 on this year’s list means University of Richmond is a great place for journalism students working on their bachelor’s degree.
+URichmond is a small private not-for-profit school located in the city of University of Richmond.

 Of the 16 students majoring in journalism at URichmond, 31% are male and 69% are female.